psychemedia/storytelling-notes/stories-n-harp/mabinogion-2-branwens-lament.md

 *"My God, my God," young Branwen cries,*
 *Her heart splits in two then young Branwen she dies.*

 And so it was that Branwen's heart was finally broken, in a terrible and fatal way.
 But the story of how that came to pass — of Efnysien's second betrayal, of the terrible fighting that followed, of the poisoning of Bran himself and his unusual return to Wales... well, that is a story for another time, and another place.
-Because for now, this tale, or this part of it at least, is over.
+Because for now, this tale, or this part of it at least, is done.